EVCommunities/platform-template/README.md

-# Platform Manager

-Platform Manager handles starting new simulations for the simulation platform.

-For information about Platform Manager see the documentation: [https://simcesplatform.github.io/core_platformmanager/](https://simcesplatform.github.io/core_platformmanager/)

-Instructions on how to use Platform Manager as a part of the simulation platform: [https://simcesplatform.github.io/core_install/](https://simcesplatform.github.io/core_install/)
+# Template for the SimCES platform

+Template that can be used as a starting point when running simulations using [SimCES platform](https://simcesplatform.github.io).

+The background folder has been removed, meaning that the following background components are already available for new simulation runs:

+- MongoDB
+- RabbitMQ
+- Log reader
+- Log writer for the management exchange